 /model | Choose the active model (and reasoning effort, when available). | Switch between general-purpose models (gpt-4.1-mini) and deeper reasoning models before running a task. |

-/fork | Fork a saved conversation into a new thread. | Branch an older session to try a different approach without losing the original transcript. |
+/fork | Fork the current conversation into a new thread. | Branch the active session to explore a new approach without losing the current transcript. |

 /resume | Resume a saved conversation from your session list. | Continue work from a previous CLI session without starting over. |